Remembering Budgie BillFor the record - and I cannot stress this enough - I did not kill Bill.

 "My plan was to feed her and get her in some clean, warm bedding, and then post a picture on Facebook and ask people to share it so I could find the owner," she explained.
 "You know, take care of her until I figured out where her home was."

 She even contacted Oshawa & Durham Region Lost Pets and the Bird Network - Ontario Lost and Found for assistance.
-They also commended Rachel for trying to find the owner.
+They also commended Fuglet for trying to find the owner.

 The thread briefly took a turn down a dark path when one of the posters said she had reason to believe Bill was released deliberately, though without further evidence we stuck with the open window escape theory.

 In any event, Bill is dead.
-But thanks to Rachel, her final moments were comfortable in the company of someone she appeared to have trusted.
+But thanks to Fuglet, her final moments were comfortable in the company of someone she appeared to have trusted.

 "I hope not.
 I took her home and she just kinda fell over.
 I think the stress of being in the cold and then driving around in a truck and then my car and finally being put in a cage was too much for her."